MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: VR RECORDER FOR AUTOMATIC ASSESSMENT AND DEBRIEF

-Recording a training session in VR can serve as an additional and powerful educational tool.
-Especially in virtual and augmented reality, a recorded session is not only a three dimensional video but the student can relive the experience from a different perspective.
+Recording and replaying a training session in VR can serve as an additional and powerful educational tool.
 The bibliography shows great interest on this matter with the majority of projects focusing on video recording and motion capturing \cite{DL3}.

 MAGES incorporates a different, highly accurate and lightweight solution to record and replay any collaborative training VR/AR session \cite{REC}.
-The underlying algorithm allows for the first time to record the VR/AR session by capturing the transformation of objects (position, rotation) and user-driven events (interaction, decisions).
-This results in a highly accurate recording of the scenario that requires minimal storage space (approximately 1MB per minute per user) and minimal overhead (see Table~\ref{tbl:recorder_performance}).
+The underlying algorithm allows for the first time to record the session by capturing the transformation of objects (position, rotation) and user-driven events (interaction, decisions).
+This results in a highly accurate recording of the scenario that requires minimal storage space (approximately 1MB per minute per user) and minimal performance overhead (see Table~\ref{tbl:recorder_performance}).
 Additionally, we efficiently handle and record the user audio and synchronize it using a timestamp algorithm.

-After recording the session, users can select the recordings and replay them while observing as a spectators.
-They can join in the same environment as they performed the scenario and re-live their experience, paying attention to the details that were not possibly visible when they initially ``played'' the scenario.
+After recording the session, users can select the recordings and replay them.
+They can join in the same recorded session, not only as viewers of a three dimensional video but with the ability to navigate within the scene and re-live the session from any perspective in space, at any given time.
+In this way, they may pay attention to details that they missed when they initially ``played'' the scenario.